-Kindly consult the complete Students' Complaint Policy and Grievance Appeals Procedure A student who has a complaint must observe each step in the grievance process before advancing to the next stage for fairness and satisfactory resolution.
-Steps Processes Step 1 Programme Coordinator/Officer or Campus Manager or Department 5 Days to complete or School Head On receipt of a written complaint, the Programme Coordinator or Programme Officer, Campus Manager, Heads of Department (HOD) or Head of School (HOS) will investigate the matter further, and, if necessary, conduct an informal hearing with the student and other relevant parties.
+Steps Processes Step 1 Programme Coordinator/Officer or Campus Manager or Department or 5 Days to complete School Head On receipt of a written complaint, the Programme Coordinator or Programme Officer, Campus Manager, Heads of Department (HOD) or Head of School (HOS) will investigate the matter further, and, if necessary, conduct an informal hearing with the student and other relevant parties.
 The Department of Student Affairs (DSA) should be notified in writing of all attempts made to resolve the issue at this level.
 If not mutually resolved the student has the option to seek mediation.
 Mediation (Completed within a Semester) Mediation is an informal process involving a neutral third party who will assist in resolving the issue mutually.
 If the student is not satisfied with the outcome of the Mediation, the student may file a Formal Complaint and escalate the matter to the Dean within five (5) days of conclusion of Mediation.
-Step 2 Dean 10 Days to The Dean will review the written complaint and and/or meet with complete the parties to further clarify and investigate the issue to either grant or deny the redress sought or provide alternate remedies within ten (10) days.
+Step 2 Dean 10 Days to complete The Dean will review the written complaint and and/or meet with the parties to further clarify and investigate the issue to either grant or deny the redress sought or provide alternate remedies within ten (10) days.
 The Dean's report signed by the student and the Student Complaint Form are sent to the student's file in the Registry.

+Step 3 15 Days to complete

+Disciplinary Committee

-Step 3 Disciplinary Committee 15 Days to complete If the matter is still not resolved the student has five (5) days to request a hearing.
+If the matter is still not resolved the student has five (5) days to request a hearing.
 The Dean or the Director of Student Affairs will summon the Disciplinary Committee to intervene and Disciplinary Committee has fifteen (15) days to provide a response.
 If a Hearing is required the Disciplinary Committee shall include a Student Council representative.

-Hearing (Hearing + 5 days to complete) Please consult the Student Grievance Complaint Policy for Hearing procedure. • Sanctions and Resolutions (Five (5) days to complete) The Disciplinary Committee and Academic Affairs Committee have five (5) days after the hearing to make a recommendation.
+Hearing (Hearing + 5 days to complete)

+Please consult the Student Grievance Complaint Policy for Hearing procedure.

+Sanctions and Resolutions (Five (5) days to complete)

+The Disciplinary Committee and Academic Affairs Committee have five (5) days after the hearing to make a recommendation.
 Where a suspension or expulsion is recommended the Executive Vice President for Academic Affairs will review the recommendation and act accordingly or as deemed necessary to determine the period of suspension/expulsion.

 The Disciplinary Committee shall report the outcome of its decision in writing to the student.
 If the student agrees that the process has resolved the complaint, the student will be asked to sign the report to this effect.

+Step 4 20 Days to complete

+Internal Appeal

-Step 4 Internal Appeal 20 Days to Where actions have been taken against a student, the student may file an complete appeal to Academic Council within ten (10) days of Report.
-L External Appeal A student has the right to appeal to an independent third party if the internal processes failed to resolve a grievance.
+Where actions have been taken against a student, the student may file an appeal to Academic Council within ten (10) days of Report.

+External Appeal

+A student has the right to appeal to an independent third party if the internal processes failed to resolve a grievance.
 External appeals may be addressed to the relevant agencies within the Ministry of Education, Youth and Information.

+All Programmes Chapter 23 - Graduation Policy

-Graduation Policy- Undergraduate and Graduate Programmes Commencement Ceremony Application to Graduate
+Chapter 23 - Graduation Policy- All Programmes

-- July Conferral - December Conferral Eligibility to Graduate Graduation in Absentia Issuing of Certificate Honours and Awards
+Commencement Ceremony Application to Graduate July Conferral December Conferral Eligibility to Graduate Graduation in Absentia Issuing of Certificate Honours and Awards